ekuiter/elias-kuiter-de-music/README.md

 ## elias-kuiter-de-piano

-A site for sharing my own piano sheet music with others.
+A site for sharing my own sheet music with others.
 Made with HTML5 and Sass.